Premium tissues that are soft and absorbent, and made by the most trusted brand name on the market.

-Kleenex's thickest tissues, as they boast three layers of super-absorbent material.
+Kleenex's thickest tissues, as they boast 3 layers of super-absorbent material.
 Soft texture is perfect for delicate skin.
 Suitable for allergy sufferers who need strong tissues.

 Some boxes were damaged when they arrived.
-Tissues shed some fine particles during use.
+Tissues shed some fine particles.

 When you’re about to sneeze or you need to wipe watery eyes, it might seem like any old tissue will do.
 But the truth is that not all facial tissues are created equal, and you definitely want the right brand for allergy, cold, and flu season.